The WHO Confirms that the Covid-19 PCR Test is Flawed: Estimates of “Positive Cases” are Meaningless. The Lockdown Has No Scientific Basis

 From the outset, the PCR test has routinely been applied at a Ct amplification threshold of 35 or higher, following the January 2020 recommendations of the WHO.
 What this means is that the PCR methodology as applied Worldwide has in the course of the last 12-14 months led to the compilation of faulty and misleading Covid statistics.

 And these are the statistics which are used to measure the progression of the so-called “pandemic”.
 Above an amplification cycle of 35 or higher, the test will not detect the virus.
-Therefore, the numbers are meaningless.
+Therefore, the official “covid numbers” are meaningless.

 It follows that there is no scientific basis for confirming the existence of a pandemic.